MrQR-me/docs/quickstart.md

 Your Form is now avalible for editing.
 ![Index](/assets/images/V3/MrQR_Duplicate_Form_Edit.png "Form Edit")

-Once you have finished editing you must <button class="button button1">PUBLISH</button> it to enable it to be assigned to any item you have created on in your registers.
+Once you have finished editing SELECT the <button class="button button1">PUBLISH</button> button.<br>
+Your form will now be available on your Site and can be assigned to any item you have created on in your registers.
 ![Index](/assets/images/V3/MrQR_Publish.png "Form Edit")
 **Your Form is now available and can be assigned to any number of items on your registers.**